wildfish/django-gdpr-assist/docs/anonymising.rst

 Note on ``use_in_migrations`` usage.
-If the model registered's objects manager sets use_in_migrations=``use_in_migrations = True`` the default queryset (``objects``) will not be changed, it will instead be available at the name set on register(..., default_manager_name="abc") this is to allow for registering of third party models which make use of use_in_migrations.
+If the model registered's objects manager sets use_in_migrations=``use_in_migrations = True`` the default queryset (``objects``) will not be changed, it will instead be available at the name set on register(..., gdpr_default_manager_name="abc") this is to allow for registering of third party models which make use of use_in_migrations.

 Note that Django does not send delete signals for bulk delete operations in